KrishJ99/Power-BI---Survey-Report/README.md

-Simple report created in Power BI for 630 data professionals.
+Simple report created in Power BI from 630 data professionals.
 The report includes visualizations on:
 - Countries
 - Age
 - Average salaries